Metal Halide Lamp Fixtures

 - 2010 Final Rule for Test Procedure for Metal Halide Lamp Ballasts, Federal Register, 75 FR 10950 (March 9, 2010)

-- Docket No. EE-EERE-2008-BT-TP-0017 (test procedure) contains notices, public comments, public meeting transcripts, and supporting documents.
+- Docket No. EERE-2008-BT-TP-0017 (test procedure) contains notices, public comments, public meeting transcripts, and supporting documents.

 For further guidance or to submit questions related to the implementation of this test procedure, visit the Guidance and Frequently Asked Questions page.